France vows support for Ukraine's plan to end Russian invasion - NewsBreak

 Russia and Ukraine exchange POWs

-Barrot’s visit coincided with a prisoner swap between Russia and Ukraine late Friday that included 190 prisoners of war traded by the two sides under a deal negotiated by the United Arab Emirates.
+Barrot’s visit coincided with a prisoner swap between Russia and Ukraine late Friday night that included 190 POWs traded by the two sides under a deal negotiated by the United Arab Emirates.

 Among the 95 Ukrainians were 34 Azov fighters who defended Mariupol and the Azovstal steelworks, the fortress-like plant in the now-occupied city of Mariupol where their last-ditch stand became a symbol of resistance against Moscow’s invasion.

 “Ninety-five of our people are home again.
-These are the warriors who defended Mariupol and ‘Azovstal,’ as well as the Donetsk, Luhansk, Kharkiv, Kyiv, Chernihiv, and Kherson regions,” Zelenskyy posted on X.
+These are the warriors who defended Mariupol and ‘Azovstal,’ as well as the Donetsk, Luhansk, Kharkiv, Kyiv, Chernihiv, and Kherson regions,” Zelenskyy wrote in a post on X.

-The head of the Azov Brigade, Denys Prokopenko, said on Facebook that 34 Azov fighters had been returned, but that another 900 remained in Russian captivity.
+The head of the Azov regiment, Denys Prokopenko, said on Facebook that 34 Azov fighters had been returned, but that another 900 remained in Russian captivity.

 A well-known Ukrainian human rights activist and service member, Maksym Butkevych, was also among the 95 exchanged.
 His release was announced by the ZMINA Human Rights Center, the organization that he co-founded.

-The swap follows the repatriation of 501 dead soldiers to Ukraine on Friday in what appeared to be the biggest repatriation of war dead since the full-scale invasion began.
+The swap follows the repatriation of 501 dead soldiers to Ukraine Friday in what appeared to be the biggest repatriation of war dead since Russia’s full-scale invasion in February 2022.

-Most of the soldiers were killed in action in the eastern Donetsk region of Ukraine, mostly around the city of Avdiivka, which Russian forces captured in February after a long and grueling battle, Ukraine’s Coordination Headquarters for the Treatment of Prisoners of War said in a statement.
+Most of the soldiers were killed in action in the eastern Donetsk region of Ukraine, mostly around the city of Avdiivka that Russian forces captured in February after a long and grueling battle, Ukraine’s Coordination Headquarters for the Treatment of Prisoners of War said in a statement.

 Russia also received the bodies of 89 of its soldiers, Russian lawmaker Shamsayil Saraliyev told reporters.

-Elsewhere, the Russian Defense said that it shot down 16 Ukrainian drones over Russia’s Bryansk, Rostov, and Belgorod regions in early Saturday.
+Elsewhere, the Russian Ministry of Defense said that it shot down 16 Ukrainian drones over Russia’s Bryansk, Rostov, and Belgorod regions in the early hours of Saturday morning.

-Local social media channels shared images that appeared to show a blaze at a microelectronics factory in the Bryansk region.
-Russian authorities didn’t confirm the strike.
+Local social media channels shared images that appeared to show a blaze at a factory in the Bryansk region specializing in microelectronics.
+Russian authorities did not confirm the strike.

-More than 100 Russian drones and missiles were also launched over Ukraine overnight, with 98 drones and six guided air missiles sighted over the country, the Ukrainian air force said.
-It said that it had shot down 42 of the drones and 46 more had disappeared from radar.
-Four missiles were also shot down, officials said.
-They didn’t specify the fate of the remaining drones or missiles.

-John Leicester in Le Pecq, France, and Katie Marie Davies in Manchester, England, contributed to this report.
-Dmytro Zhyhinas provided translation. ___

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine